 Financing activities used \$671.5 million of cash flows for the year ended December 31, 2020.
-The principal use of cash was \$576.4 million for the purchase of additional membership interests of Concentra Group Holdings Parent during the year ended December 31, 2020, as discussed above under "Other Significant Events."
-We also used \$39.8 million of cash for the mandatory prepayment of term loans under the Select credit facilities.
+The principal use of cash was \$576.4 million for the purchase of additional membership interests of Concentra Group Holdings Parent during the year ended December 31, 2020.
+We also used \$39.8 million of cash for the mandatory prepayment of term loans under our credit facilities.

 Financing activities provided \$32.3 million of cash flows for the year ended December 31, 2019.
-The principal sources of cash were from the issuance of \$1,225.0 million aggregate principal amount of 6.250% senior notes, \$1,115.0 million of incremental term loan borrowings under the Select credit facilities, and \$100.0 million of incremental term loan borrowings under the Concentra-JPM first lien credit agreement.
+The principal sources of cash were from the issuance of \$1,225.0 million aggregate principal amount of 6.250% senior notes, \$1,115.0 million of incremental term loan borrowings under our credit facilities, and \$100.0 million of incremental term loan borrowings under the Concentra-JPM first lien credit agreement.
 These borrowings provided net financing cash inflows of \$2,453.1 million.
-A portion of the net proceeds of the 6.250% senior notes, together with a portion of the proceeds from the incremental term loan borrowings under the Select credit facilities, were used by Select to redeem in full its \$710.0 million 6.375% senior notes and to make a term loan in an aggregate principal amount of approximately \$1,240.3 million to Concentra Inc., pursuant to the Concentra-JPM first lien credit agreement.
-Concentra Inc. then repaid its \$1,240.3 million term loan outstanding under the Concentra-JPM first lien credit agreement were used, in part, to repay the \$240.0 million of term loans outstanding under the Concentra-JPM second lien credit agreement.
-We also used \$98.8 million and \$33.9 million of cash for mandatory prepayments of term loans under the Select credit facilities and Concentra-JPM first and second lien credit agreements, respectively.
-During the year ended December 31, 2019, we had net repayments of \$20.0 million under the Select and Concentra-JPM revolving facilities.
+A portion of the net proceeds of the 6.250% senior notes, together with a portion of the proceeds from the incremental term loan borrowings under our credit facilities, were used by Select to redeem in full its \$710.0 million 6.375% senior notes and to make a term loan in an aggregate principal amount of approximately \$1,240.3 million to Concentra Inc. Concentra Inc. then repaid its \$1,240.3 million term loan outstanding under the Concentra-JPM first lien credit agreement.
+The proceeds from the incremental term loans under the Concentra-JPM first lien credit agreement were used, in part, to repay the \$240.0 million of term loans outstanding under the Concentra-JPM second lien credit agreement.
+We also used \$98.8 million and \$33.9 million of cash for mandatory prepayments of term loans outstanding under our credit facilities and the Concentra-JPM first and second lien credit agreements, respectively.
+During the year ended December 31, 2019, we had net repayments of \$20.0 million under our and Concentra Inc.'s revolving facility.